The Three Sisters Companion Planting

 Corn stalks and bean vines are narrow and won’t shade the squash plants.

-This insures that harvest time is perfect so none of the plants are injured.
+This ensures that harvest time is perfect so none of the plants are injured.
 All three are planted a couple of weeks apart so they each have what they need to germinate and grow.

 Stacked Gardening